NEUIR/Lang2Act/README.md

 Our work is built on the following codebases, and we are deeply grateful for their contributions.
 - [EasyR1](https://github.com/hiyouga/EasyR1)
 - [vllm](https://github.com/vllm-project/vllm)

 ## 📧 Contact
-If you have questions, suggestions, and bug reports, please email:
+If you have questions, suggestions, and bug reports, please give us an issue or email:
 ```
 yqxiong54@gmail.com
 ```